Knocking the socks off them! – Understand your customer and then continuously exceed their expectations

-In this, the 40th episode of the Multi-Site Masters, we speak to two Walt Disney veterans who share how simplicity and intentional design of the organisation’s purpose lay at the heart of Disney’s enduring success and ability to ‘wow’ guests at their theme parks.
-During our discussions we’ll explore:
+In this, the 40th episode of the Multi-Site Masters, we speak to two Walt Disney veteran leaders who share how simplicity and intentional design of the organisation’s purpose lay at the heart of Disney’s enduring success and ability to “wow” guests at its theme parks.
+During our discussions, we’ll explore:

-- How clarity and simplicity provides a platform to filter decisions and the behaviours of everyone tasked to deliver on the purpose
+• How clarity and simplicity provide a platform to filter decisions and the behaviours of everyone tasked to deliver on the purpose.

-You can learn more about Pelorus Jack here at pelorusjack.co.uk and download their white paper “Culture by Design” written in collaboration with the Cranfield School of Management here
+You can learn more about Pelorus Jack here at pelorusjack.co.uk and download its white paper “Culture by Design” written in collaboration with the Cranfield School of Management here.

-Chris Humphrey has a customer strategy, marketing management, and customer experience background.
-He has particular expertise understanding customer needs, leading pricing, product, communication and distribution decisions, and helping to create exceptional end-to-end experiences everywhere customers interact with the brand.
-He spent 17 years with The Walt Disney Company, including directing Marketing and Customer Strategy for Disney Destinations, and representing Disney Institute in Europe, which uses Disney methodologies to help external organisations create sustained customer value.
-He spent 5 years in Paris and was involved in the reengineering of Disneyland Paris, including pricing, forecasting, segmentation, positioning, the name change, and the implementation of Disney’s Indiana Jones and Space Mountain attractions.
+Chris Humphrey has a background in customer strategy, marketing management and customer experience.
+He has expertise in understanding customer needs, leading pricing, product, communication and distribution decisions, and helping to create exceptional end-to-end experiences everywhere customers interact with the brand.
+He spent 17 years with The Walt Disney Company, including directing marketing and customer strategy for Disney Destinations and representing Disney Institute in Europe, which uses Disney methodologies to help external organisations create sustained customer value.
+He spent five years in Paris and was involved in the re-engineering of Disneyland Paris, including pricing, forecasting, segmentation, positioning, the name change, and the implementation of Disney’s Indiana Jones and Space Mountain attractions.

 Guest: Chris Humphrey, Founder and Managing Partner, Pelorus Jack | Chris’ LinkedIn Profile